-- 1. The governing body will convene a panel of three governors and will aim to arrange for the panel meeting to take place within 20 school days of receiving your request. - 2.
-The head teacher (or whoever investigated at stage one) will be asked to prepare a pack of the documentation related to the investigation and the stage one outcome, for the panel.
-The panel can request additional information from other sources if necessary. - 3.
+- 1. The governing body will convene a panel of three governors and will aim to arrange for the panel meeting to take place within 20 school days. - 2.
+You will be asked whether you wish to provide any further written documentation in support of your appeal. - 3.
+The head teacher or complaint investigator will be asked to prepare a pack of the documentation related to the investigation and the outcome for the panel.
+The panel can request additional information from other sources if necessary. - 4.
 You will be informed, at least five school days in advance, of the date, time and place of the meeting.
-We hope you will feel comfortable with the meeting taking place in the school but we will do what we can to make alternative arrangements if you prefer. - 4.
-We will try and arrange the meeting around your availability whilst taking into account all attendees' circumstances.
-However, if after being offered three separate dates, you cannot agree to attend, it may be that the meeting will be held in your absence but with written submissions from all parties. - 5.
-With the letter inviting you to the meeting, you will receive any relevant correspondence or reports regarding stage one and you will be asked whether you wish to submit further written evidence to the panel.
+We hope you will feel comfortable with the meeting taking place in the school but we will do what we can to make alternative arrangements if you prefer. - 5.
+With the letter, you will receive any relevant correspondence or reports regarding stage one and you will be asked whether you wish to submit further written evidence to the panel.
 Any additional documentation should be submitted prior to the review panel meeting. - 6.
 The letter will explain what will happen at the panel meeting and that you are entitled to be accompanied to the meeting.
 The choice of person to accompany you is your own, but it is usually best to involve someone in whom you have confidence but who is not directly connected with the school.
-They are there to give you support but also to witness the proceedings and to speak on your behalf if you wish.
+They are there to give you support but also to witness the proceedings and to speak on your behalf if you wish. - 7.
+In exceptional circumstances, and if it is necessary in the interests of the ratifying the investigative process, the complaint investigator may, with the agreement of the chair of the panel, invite relevant witnesses directly involved in matters raised by you to attend the meeting. - 8.
+The chair of the panel will bear in mind that the formal nature of the meeting can be intimidating for you and will do his or her best to put you at your ease. - 9.
+As a general rule, no evidence or witnesses previously undisclosed should be introduced into the meeting by any of the participants.
+If either party wishes to do so, the meeting will be adjourned so that the other party has a fair opportunity to consider and respond to the new evidence. - 10.
+The chair of the panel will ensure that the meeting is properly minuted.
+You will receive the written outcome of the panel meeting which should give you all the information you require. - 11.
+However, if you feel that you would like to have a copy of the minutes it would be helpful if you could indicate this in advance as such minutes usually name individuals and are understandably of a sensitive and therefore confidential nature.
+The clerk can then be asked maintain confidentiality in the minutes.